 Development Of New User Interface

 The changes made to the user interface are explained below.
-All feature are shown in Figure 3.5.
+All features are shown in Figure 3.5.

 Manual controls for the motor were added.
 Commands that force the motor to rotate clockwise and counterclockwise in case of an error in the position were added.
 Previously only the Motor E-Stop was there to stop the motor completely.